 Compound Interest Calculator

 Compound interest is the engine of long-term wealth building — your returns earn returns.
-Enter your initial investment, annual rate, and time period to see the final amount and year-by-year growth.
-Add a monthly contribution to model a savings plan.
+Enter your initial investment, annual interest rate, and time period to see the final amount and a year-by-year growth table.
+Add a monthly contribution to model a regular savings or investment plan.
 Choose compounding frequency: the more often interest compounds, the higher your final balance.

 Frequently Asked Questions